filecoin-project/devgrants/rfp-proposals/filmarket.md

 Budgetary Needs: This milestone will last 2 weeks = $11,000

+> NOTE: The cost of Milestone 3 includes NEAR transactions fees and cloud infrastructure cost estimated $4,000.

 ## Total Budget Requested

 We're requesting a total funding of $50,000 to complete all the above milestones, and the fund will be split into: